Choir Camp at Dunfield

-Following the success of previous weekends with Kiki Dee and Peter Straker, Choir Camp is back for a third year.
-This time it will be at the idyllic Dunfield House, near Kington.
+Following the success of previous weekends with Sheila Ferguson, Kiki Dee and Peter Straker, Choir Camp is back for the fourth time, and returning to the idyllic Dunfield House.

 For more details or to to book your place contact: email@example.com or telephone 0121 401 1380